uwuzi/YTDes/README.md

     "Channel Nickname 3"
     <URL-to-channel-3>

+You can add subscriptions within the program or just edit the text file if you have a bunch.

 ## More
 The literal hamburger icon shows/hides the subscription panel.
 There is also a little icon at YTdes/assets/ytdes.png that you can use to make a desktop launcher.
 Really showing off my artistic skills there.